ietf-wg-cellar/matroska-specification/chapters.md

 ### Nested Chapters

 A `ChapterAtom` element can contain other `ChapterAtom` elements.
-That element is a `Parent Chapter` and the `ChapterAtom` elements it contains are `Nested Chapters`.
+That element is a `Parent Chapter`, and the `ChapterAtom` elements it contains are `Nested Chapters`.

 Nested Chapters can be useful to tag small parts of a Segment that already have tags or add Chapter Codec commands on smaller parts of a Segment that already have Chapter Codec commands.